-Providers are required to comply with the Member Rights and Responsibilities as outlined in Molina's Member materials (such as Member Handbooks).
+Providers must comply with the Member Rights and Responsibilities as outlined in Molina's Member materials (such as Member Handbooks).

-For additional information please refer to the Member Rights and Responsibilities section of this Provider Manual.
+For more information, please refer to the Member Rights and Responsibilities section of this Provider Manual.

 Member Information and Marketing